About Us

 Sherry is an avid road user.
 Whether she is commuting daily into Ottawa or leisurely biking, or walking down nearby rural roads, she appreciates the value of road safety advocacy.
 And when she is not on the road, you can find her snowmobiling in the winter or travelling to a beach in the summer.

-Program Coordinator, School Zone Safety
+Program Manager School Zone Safety

 Dominique Rutherford